-Surviving provisions - The Municipality's obligations in respect of confidentiality, payment of fees and expenses, Municipality consent to production, release and indemnification, and limitation of liability as outlined within the Engagement shall survive termination of the Engagement.
+Surviving provisions - The Municipality's obligations in respect of confidentiality, payment of fees and expenses, limitation of liability and Release and Indemnification as outlined within the Engagement and these terms and conditions shall survive termination of the Engagement.

 Governing law and forum - The Engagement, including these terms and conditions shall be governed by and construed in accordance with the laws of the Province in which the Engagement was signed by Grant Thornton.